-There is a weekly Newsletter that goes home on Fridays.
+There is a weekly Newsletter that is sent to Parents/Carers by email every Friday.
 There are extra copies available from the office along with other information about school and local activities.

 There is a Breakfast Club from 8.00am – 8.40am each day.
 The cost of breakfast club is £2.
 This is part of our new arrangements for care before and after school.
 Parents need to complete a slip if they want their child to come to Breakfast Club.

 Any money coming in to school must be in a labelled envelope.
 There is a box in each classroom for the children to put money in.
 Cheques should be made out to ‘Lionwood Junior School’.
 School dinner money should not be in the same cheque as other payments as we have to bank it separately.

 Every child can bring in a named water bottle which means they can have water at any time in the school day.